Austin Kocher

 My first glimpse of the snaking border wall of shipping containers that trudged hideously over the otherwise stunning southern Arizona landscape came as I rounded my last turn in the dirt road through the mountains leading from Sonoita to the Montezuma Pass.

 I was nervous.
 I had left Sonoita with half a tank of gas, unaware of how rugged and how long the drive would be to the campsite where activists had sustained an ongoing protest against the wall for days.
-I had begun to wonder whether I would run out of gas, whether my phone’s reception (and therefore my directions) would cut out before I arrived,
+I had begun to wonder whether I would run out of gas, whether my phone’s reception (and therefore my directions) would cut out before I arrived,1 and whether I should have stayed in Tucson on my last day of research to finish some outstanding work there.

 As the first containers appeared through the trees, any doubt I had about the value of the trip dissipated.
 The boxy containers appeared absurd in an undulating landscape devoid of straight lines, more representative of a brutalist art installation or a prank than a serious geopolitical project.
 (Aren’t all borders, in some senses, disruptive art installations?
 Or brutal pranks on human mobility?)